-This section of our website will include additional resources available to the neurodivergent community.
+This section of the website will include additional resources available to the neurodivergent community.
 We know how hard it can be to locate services that are supportive.
 Our goal is to compile a list of diverse resources that may be of benefit.
-Please email our founder at firstname.lastname@example.org if you or your organization would like to be added to this list.

 Assessment & Diagnosis

 NeuroClastic’s Directory of Specialists Diagnosing Autism in Adults: https://neuroclastic.com/diagnosticians/ – This directory lists providers across the world who specialize in diagnosing autism in adults, including the differing presentations of autism.

 NeuroSpark Health: https://www.neurosparkhealth.com/ – Dr. Julie Landry and Dani Rodwell, LCSW offer ADHD and Autism assessment in 35 US states.

 “Seeking an Autism Diagnosis?
 Here’s Why You Might Want to Rethink That.” by Devon Price, Ph.D.: https://devonprice.medium.com/seeking-an-autism-diagnosis-heres-why-you-might-want-to-rethink-that-530e79c272a0